-This is a massive problem.
+Not showing that big data increases inequality is a massive problem.
 It means O’Neil cannot make meaningful recommendations.
-Should we destroy all models?
+Should we destroy all math models?
 I have no idea because she doesn’t show if the machines are making life better, worse, or having no net impact.

 To be clear O’Neil’s book contains numerous examples of significant problems in big data models.
 But O’Neil’s claim about increasing inequality is unsupported because pointing to evidence of a problem now is not the same as pointing to evidence of an increasing problem.

-O’Neil has some great points yet the error she makes is pretty basic — it is intellectually sloppy to claim things are getting worse without providing any supporting evidence.
+O’Neil has some great points yet the error she makes is pretty basic.
+It is intellectually sloppy to claim things are getting worse without providing any supporting evidence of this fact.

 Read: Cathy O’Neil (2016) Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy, Crown, New York.